HAOLI-TUKL/autonomous_exploration/README.md

 # autonomous_exploration
 autonomous exploration of a mobile vechicle using frontier_based algorithm for the exploration and RRT/RRT*/A*/Hybrid A* for the move_base.
+After the simulation in Gazebo, Sick_tim lidar and jetson tx2 are used for hardware implementation.

 # Prerequisite
 - ubuntu 18.04